 Building a home gym on a budget is no easy endeavor.
 Much of the fitness equipment available at sporting goods stores can be incredibly costly, and knowing what to prioritize can get confusing.

-build a home gym on a budget that will allow you to improve your fitness capacity.
+The good news is, with just a few essential pieces of equipment, you can build a home gym on a budget that will allow you to improve your fitness capacity.
 Depending on your goals, a home gym can be the place you do all of your training, or it can act as a supplement to your gym time on days your schedule isn’t so forgiving.

 1. Kettlebell ($28)

 Although this one was kind of a given, kettlebells are at the top of the list because they are versatile, beginner-friendly, and cost-effective.

 Not familiar with kettlebells?
 In short, a kettlebell is a big ol’ piece of cast iron formed into a ball with a handle on it.
-More officially, according to wikipedia
+More officially, according to wikipedia:

 A kettlebell builds strength and endurance, particularly in the lower back, legs, and shoulders, and increase grip strength.
 The basic movements, such as the swing, snatch, and the clean and jerk, engage the entire body at once, and in a way that mimics real world activities such as shoveling or farm work.

 Shoveling and farm work may be a stretch, but hey, let’s go with it.